top of page

 Register Your Interest!

-Exclusive CIO & IT Leader Lunch Event in Sydney on the 7th November, 2024.
+Exclusive CIO & IT Leader Lunch Event in Sydney in February 2025.

 Thank you for registering.